dinosnake666/caesar-cipher/README.md

 **Syntax to use the code : `./executable_name` `key_number` `"plaintext"`**

 > [!TIP]
-> This program encrypts the alphabetical : no worries for long text encryption !
+> This program encrypts the alphabetical characters : no worries for long text encryption !